-The APP entity will also not be responsible for the act or practice under the accountability provision.

-- 8.62 For example, the USA PATRIOT Act may require the overseas recipient to disclose personal information to the Government of the United States of America.
-In these circumstances, the APP entity would not be responsible under the accountability provision for the disclosure required by that Act. - 8.63 An APP entity could consider notifying an individual, if applicable, that the overseas recipient may be required to disclose their personal information under a foreign law.
+- 8.60 Section 6A(4) provides that an act or practice required by an applicable law of a foreign country will not breach the APPs if it is done, or engaged in, outside Australia and the external Territories.
+The meaning of 'required' by a law is discussed in Chapter B (Key concepts). - 8.61 The effect of this provision is that where an overseas recipient of personal information does an act or practice that is required by an applicable foreign law, this will not breach the APPs.
+The APP entity will also not be responsible for the act or practice under the accountability provision. - 8.62 For example, the USA PATRIOT Act may require the overseas recipient to disclose personal information to the Government of the United States of America.
+21 In these circumstances, the APP entity would not be responsible under the accountability provision for the disclosure required by that Act. - 8.63 An APP entity could consider notifying an individual, if applicable, that the overseas recipient may be required to disclose their personal information under a foreign law.
 The entity could also explain that the disclosure will not breach the APPs.
 This information could be included in the APP entity's APP 5 notice, particularly if the entity usually discloses personal information to overseas recipients (see APP 5.2(i), Chapter 5), or in its APP Privacy Policy (see Chapter 1 (APP 1)). - 8.64 This provision does not apply to acts or practices that are done or engaged in, within Australia.
 Where a foreign law requires an APP entity in Australia to disclose personal information to an overseas recipient the entity must comply with APPs 6 and 8.

-&lt;sup>22 See Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act (USA PATRIOT ACT) of 2001 (USA).
+21 See Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act (USA PATRIOT ACT) of 2001 (USA).

-Chapter 9: Australian Privacy Principle 9 - Adoption, use or disclosure of government related identifiers
+Adoption, use or disclosure of government related identifiers